What Do Goldfish Eggs Look Like? 5 Essential Caring Tips

 What Is the Fertility Rate of Goldfish Eggs?

-The ideal water temperature for goldfish eggs is 63-77 degrees Fahrenheit, with a pH of 6.5-7.0.
+The ideal water temperature for goldfish with eggs in tank is 63-77 degrees Fahrenheit, with a pH of 6.5-7.0.
 If these levels are not met, the fertility rate may suffer significantly, resulting in fewer viable eggs being produced.

 Additionally, older goldfish tend to have lower fertility rates than younger fish due to the diminishing quality of their eggs.